Integration and Outreach Division Committees

 Applying for Committee Membership

 The nomination period is now closed so that committees can update their rosters and contact applicants.
-The nomination form will be available again starting next spring, with the official nomination period opening 1 August 2020 and ending 1 November 2020.
+The nomination form will be available again starting later this summer, with the official nomination period opening 1 August 2020 and ending 1 November 2020.

 Each candidate may be expected to have their employer approval and support to travel to two meetings a year.
 Committee terms are for one year but may be renewed up to three consecutive years.